NavneetKanna/blog/_posts/2024-01-30-Understanding-Metal-and-MSL.md

     and then call *newLibraryWithURL_error_("test.metallib)*
     ```python
     lib = device.newLibraryWithURL_error_("test.metallib", None)
+    func_name = lib[0].newFunctionWithName_("addition_compute_function")
     ```
-    when we print *lib* we should see out compute kernel function name
+    if we print *func_name* we should see the compute kernel function name, device, function type and attributes (maybe the things displayed might vary based on the version of )